The best webcams you can buy | Engadget

 Best premium: Logitech Brio

-Low light performance was stellar as well.
+Low-light performance was stellar as well.
 The Brio’s light correcting technology with HDR made up for the cave-like environment in which I was sometimes forced to record.
 As far as sound goes, the dual microphones inside the Brio were some of the loudest and clearest of any webcam I tested.
-They also use noise-cancelling technology to capture audio from up to one meter away while blocking out background noise.
+They also use noise-canceling technology to capture audio from up to one meter away while blocking out background noise.

 The Brio also had the most customizable settings of the Logitech cameras I tried.
 In addition to brightness, contrast, color intensity, white balance and autofocus, you’re able to adjust HDR, field of view and image ratio in the Camera Settings app.
 While I kept most of the default settings, I changed my field of view from 65 degrees to 78 degrees (the third option of 90 degrees was too wide for my taste), and it captured just enough of my background but still kept me as the focal point.

 It’s hard to get excited about webcam design, but Logitech tried to make the Brio as sleek looking as possible.
 Instead of a mere rectangle, the Brio is an elongated oval with rounded edges and a standard base that clips securely onto a screen.
 The front is a glossy black, punctuated only by the camera lens, two tiny slits for the microphones and the IR sensors.
-The latter make the Brio compatible with Windows Hello, so you can unlock your system using facial recognition.
+The latter makes the Brio compatible with Windows Hello, so you can unlock your system using facial recognition.
 And when you want more privacy, you can use the included lens shade to cover the camera.

-In addition to the Brio, another worthwhile premium webcam is the Razer Kiyo Pro.
-While the Logitech Brio is a better $200 buy, the Kiyo Pro is a strong competitor.
-It shoots 1080p video at 60/30/24fps and it has slightly more accurate colors than the Brio.
-However, it’s not compatible with Windows Hello and its comically large, circular design might be off putting to some.

-Out of all the webcams I tested, I had the most fun using Logitech’s Streamcam.
-While it’s a bit weird to say I “had fun” with such an innocuous piece of tech, I found the Streamcam to be remarkable in many ways.
-First and foremost, the video quality is excellent — it shoots in 1080p/60fps and its video is slightly sharper than that of the Logitech C920s Pro HD.
-Details in my clothing came through much better and, whether I liked it or not, so did some of the texture on my skin.
-The Streamcam was also one of the best devices when it came to color reproduction.